awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "Add a valid base64-encoded string value for the condition operator {{operator}}.
+"findingDetails": "Add a valid base64-encoded string value for the condition operator {{operator}}."
-"
 ```

 **Resolving the general warning**